The Cascade Identity: 2SLS as a Policy Parameter in Capacity-Constrained Settings: Applications: Effects of expanding fields of study

 Social science presents a similar but empirically sharper pattern.
-The total policy effect is positive and significant ($T_k = 0.047$, $p < 0.01$), yet the own-instrument Wald ratio is less than half as large and statistically insignificant ($W_k = 0.021$).
-The significant cascade ($T_k - W_k = 0.027$, $p < 0.01$) accounts for the difference.
+The total policy effect is positive and significant ($T_k = 0.037$, $p < 0.05$), yet the own-instrument Wald ratio is half as large and statistically insignificant ($W_k = 0.019$).
+The significant cascade ($T_k - W_k = 0.018$, $p < 0.01$) accounts for the difference.
 A researcher reporting only $T_k$ would conclude that expanding social science raises charitable giving; a researcher reporting only $W_k$ would conclude it has no effect.
-Both conclusions are correct---they answer different questions.
-The cascade decomposition reveals that the policy effect of expanding social science operates primarily through the reallocation of displaced students into fields with stronger prosocial effects, rather than through the direct effect of social science attendance itself.
-This is precisely the confound that a single-instrument Wald estimate cannot disentangle, and that the cascade framework is designed to resolve.
+Both conclusions are correct since they answer different questions.
+The cascade decomposition reveals that the policy effect of expanding social science operates substantially through the reallocation of displaced students into fields with stronger prosocial effects, rather than through the direct effect of social science attendance itself.
+This is precisely the confound that a single-instrument Wald estimate cannot disentangle, and that the cascade framework resolves.

-The broader implication for the literature is that studies estimating the cost of economics or business education in prosocial terms---typically by comparing economics students to students in other fields---are implicitly measuring a comparison that includes not just the effect of attending business but the effect of not attending the alternative.
-Our results suggest the latter is doing most of the work in these studies, with large prosocial effects in particularly pedagogics, health and medicine.